 Partial nephrectomy.
-A partial nephrectomy is the removal of the tumor and some of the surrounding kidney, leaving as much of the kidney as possible.
+A partial nephrectomy is the removal of the tumor and some of the surrounding healthy tissue, leaving as much of the kidney as possible.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy for Wilms tumor is given by a pediatric oncologist.

 Chemotherapy may be given after surgery to eliminate any remaining cancer cells, called adjuvant chemotherapy.
-Sometimes, chemotherapy is given before surgery to shrink a tumor if it is too large to remove, or if it is growing into blood vessels or other organs that make it too risky to remove.
+Sometimes, chemotherapy is given before surgery to shrink a tumor that is too large to remove or a tumor that is growing into blood vessels or other organs, making it too risky to remove.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

 Radiation therapy may be used to treat a large tumor or a tumor that has spread to other parts of the body.
 It may also be used to shrink a tumor before surgery or destroy cancer cells that remain after surgery.
-Radiation therapy is generally part of the treatment plan for children with stage III or IV Wilms tumor with a favorable histology and for all children who have tumors with an anaplastic histology (see the Stages section for a description of these terms).
+Radiation therapy is usually part of the treatment plan for children with stage III or IV Wilms tumor with a favorable histology and for all children who have tumors with an anaplastic histology (see the Stages section for more information).

 Getting care for symptoms and side effects

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-Your child may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+Your child may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
 Talk with your child's doctor about the goals of each treatment in his/her treatment plan.

 Remission and the chance of recurrence

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors and their families feeling worried or anxious that the cancer will come back.
-While many remissions are permanent, it’s important to talk with your child’s doctor about the possibility of your child’s cancer returning.
-Understanding the risk of recurrence and the treatment options may help you and your child feel more prepared if the cancer does return.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the tumor will come back.
+While many remissions are permanent, it’s important to talk with your child’s doctor about the possibility of your child’s tumor returning.
+Understanding your child’s risk of recurrence and the treatment options may help you and your child feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence .

-When cancer recurs, patients and their families often experience emotions such as disbelief or fear.
-Families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
+When a tumor recurs, children and their families often experience emotions such as disbelief or fear.
+Families are encouraged to talk with the health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence .